HOLIDAY IN THE SUN

 Since that lucky day in June when Kate met David again and asked him to move in with her, she felt that the empty room furnished only with the bed and the TV wasn’t sufficient anymore.
 When they got engaged and things started to look serious, they’ve decided to build their own house.
 Or actually, have it built.
 After all, Kate already owned an empty lot in the town…

-… so the only thing they had to do was to chose the sample house, pay the initial expenses and wait for the construction crew to do the job.
+… so the only thing they had to do was to choose the sample house, pay the initial expenses and wait for the construction crew to do the job.
 David was really great when it came to organizing something, so he took care of everything.
-In the end, they decided for a larger house, than they have initially planned.
-Obviously, building a house takes time and as Kate and David were sharing one room already for some months there would be times when Kate wanted to sleep while David wanted to watch the TV until late hours…
+In the end, they decided for a larger house than they have initially planned.
+Obviously, building a house takes time and as Kate and David were sharing one room for some months now there would be times when Kate wanted to sleep while David wanted to watch the TV until late hours…

 Kate wasn’t happy about David’s habit so she decided to act.
-She called Luis to ask him whether it was possible to make some slight changes to the room.
-She really needed to separate the bedroom from the living zone.
-Luis wasn’t against it, because unfortunately for him, but fortunately for Kate, nobody was seriously interested in buying the pizzeria.
+She called Luis to ask him whether it was possible to make some slight adjustments to the room, she really needed to separate the bedroom from the living zone.
+Luis wasn’t against her idea, because unfortunately for him (but fortunately for Kate) nobody was seriously interested in buying the pizzeria.
 Plus since he’s moved away from Monte Vista and sold his house, Kate’s idea actually really appealed to him, because he would have a place to stay if he decided to visit the town sometime.
-As always, David organized everything and in one week, all the work was finished.
+As always, David organized everything and in one week, all the works were finished.

 Now they had the bedroom…